 - Winner of 2008 Book Awards from the New England Historical Association, and from the Northeast Popular Culture/American Culture Association; Sillver medal winner in True Crime from ForeWord Magazine Book of the Year Awards (2007); Bronze medal winner in True Crime in the 2008 Independent Publisher Book Awards

 Shaking the Faith: Women, Family and Mary Marshall Dyer's Anti-Shaker Campaign, 1815-1867 (Palgrave 2002).

 - 2003 Outstanding Publication Award, Communal Studies Association

 Such News of the Land: U.S. Women Nature Writers (UPNE, 2000, with Thomas S. Edwards).

-Co-curator of collaborative UNE student-designed exhibits: Write Again Soon: Letters from WWII (spring 2015); John Haley's Civil War (summer 2013); Voyages and the Great Age of Sail (summer 2011); and Mary Bean: The Factory Girl or the Victim of Seduction (spring 2008), Saco (Maine) Museum.
+Co-curator of collaborative UNE student-designed exhibits: No One Fights Alone: WWII in the Pacific (spring 2019); Write Again Soon: Letters from WWII (spring 2015); John Haley's Civil War (summer 2013); Voyages and the Great Age of Sail (summer 2011); and Mary Bean: The Factory Girl or the Victim of Seduction (spring 2008), Saco (Maine) Museum.

 Nineteenth-century American women's history, particularly the stories of ordinary women who find themselves in extraordinary situations.